oginskis/agile-vllm-stack/README.md

 - `kubectl` command-line tool
 - `helm` command-line tool
 - `helmfile` command-line tool
-- A Route53 DNS zone (specified by `DNS_ZONE_NAME`) that you control
+- A Route53 DNS zone (specified by `DNS_ZONE_NAME`) that you control (optional)
-- Sufficient AWS GPU quota in your target region for GPU-enabled instances (g4dn, etc.)
+- Sufficient AWS GPU quota in your target region for GPU-enabled instances (g4dn, g6e, etc.)

+> **Note:** If `DNS_ZONE_NAME` is not specified, the NGINX Ingress Controller, External-DNS, and cert-manager components will not be provisioned.
+This is useful if you don't have a Route53 zone under your control.
+In this case, you'll need to access your services through Kubernetes port-forwarding or another method.

 ## Configuration